seance/ScalaFpWeb/README.md

 Scalatra
 --------------------

-"__Scalatra is a simple, accessible and free web micro-framework.
+_"Scalatra is a simple, accessible and free web micro-framework.

-It combines the power of the JVM with the beauty and brevity of Scala, helping you quickly build high-performance web sites and APIs.__"
+It combines the power of the JVM with the beauty and brevity of Scala, helping you quickly build high-performance web sites and APIs."_

 ### Factoids
 ### Opinions